Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Paul fought mightily against sin.
 He saw two opposing forces at work within his mind.
 Notice the intensity he brought to the struggle: “For I know that in me (that is, in my flesh,) dwells no good thing: for to will is present with me; but how to perform that which is good I find not…I find then a law, that, when I would do good, evil is present with me.
 For I delight in the law of God after the inward man: but I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members” (Rom.
 7:18, 21-23).

-Paul saw Christianity as “wrestling” (Eph.
+The apostle Paul saw Christianity as “wrestling” (Eph.
 6:11-12) against the wiles of the devil and said to, “Press toward the mark for the prize of the high calling of God in Christ Jesus” (Phil.
 3:14).
 He knew it takes great effort to win a long race.

 Paul represents a classic example of how one of God’s greatest servants fought to overcome sin.
 At the end, he could say that he had “fought a good fight” and had “finished his course” knowing a “crown” awaited him (II Tim.
 4:7-8).
 But this did not happen without much running, wrestling, pressing, fighting and warring against the human nature he strove to overcome.